Zyra International

 War, and various other modern-day nations whose history has

 included a problematical period.
+It seems an

-people are saying that the United States is going though a bad
+increasing number of people are saying that the United States is

-patch under the rule of the Neocons.
-History moves on.
-The
+going though a bad patch under the rule of the Neocons.
+History

-right-of-centre politics, and there are non-violent public
+democracy with right-of-centre politics, and there are non-violent

-displays of other political persuasions.
-Political stability of
+public displays of other political persuasions.
+Political

-is now an international treaty on this.
+through.
+There is now an international treaty on this.
+Plus, the Panama Canal is being

 Also see: where to get Maps, knowing your way around using a Lonely Planet guide, and a few other Geographical references.
+If you're wondering Where is Panama? there's a page about that as well.

 Creative commons free MAPS copied with permission from Free World Maps.net, whose link is also featured at the page of MAPS